 Narrative - positioning is as important for the team’s perspective of their own product as it is for external marketing.
 A product’s story matters.

 Building Teams - helping build teams (most often on the design, engineering, and business development fronts).
 I admire teams that value initiative over experience.
 I also enjoy the challenge of scaling operations without compromising what differentiates a business and culture.
 After all, the science of business is the things that scale, the art of business is the things that don’t.
+I help teams find their way through THE MESSY MIDDLE.

 Execution - helping leaders develop (and destroy) process to foster a culture with a bias-towards-action.
 Much of success simply boils down to capturing everything actionable and executing (and the years I spent researching MAKING IDEAS HAPPEN made this abundantly clear).